 How will I receive my ballot?
 This election cycle for August/November 2018 will be a consolidated election which will include Local City Districts if you live in Districts 1, 2, 3, 5 & 6, as well as County and State ballot issues, if applicable.
 If you are on the Permanent Early Voter List, you will receive your ballot automatically through the mail beginning August 1, 2018.
 If you are a registered Independent, you will receive notification from the Maricopa County Recorder’s Office asking you to identify a party preference for this election to vote on partisan ballot issues.
 You can mail your ballot back to the address provided on the ballot or drop it off to the Surprise City Clerk’s Office, 16000 N. Civic Center Plaza, starting on August 1, 2018 through Election Day.

 Early In-Person Voting: Early voting will be held at the Surprise City Hall (Community Room) starting on Saturday, August 18 through Friday, August 24, 2018.
-No voting will take place on Monday, August 27.
+No voting will take place on Sunday, August 19 or Monday, August 27.

 Election Day voting: To vote on Election Day, August 28, you will need to go to your designated polling location provided to you on your ballot.
 All polls will be open on this day from 6:00 a.m. – 7:00 p.m.
 If you are unsure of your designated polling location, please visit http://maricopa.vote or call the Maricopa County Elections Department at 602.506.1511.